A Nobody's Way Up to an Exploration Hero: Characters

-Main protagonist of the story and a low level adventurer that remains on the first floor after hearing his two male friends from school explain how they quit after running into a goblin on the second floor.
-He remains happy on the first floor killing slimes and makes it up to 999 slimes.
+Main protagonist of the story and a low level adventurer who remains on the first floor after hearing his two male friends from school explain how they quit after running into a goblin on the second floor.
+He remains happy on the first floor, killing slimes and makes it up to 999 slimes.
 His 1,000th slime is a golden slime that drops a summoning card for a Valkyrie.
-He later finds and defeats a silver slime that rewards him a Demon.
+He later finds and defeats a silver slime that rewards him with a Demon.